umatter/primemover_py/tutorial/1 first steps.md

 second_crawler.experiment_id = exp_id
 ```

 It is now time to push the new crawler to the API.
+We first store it as a json file.
 ```python
 import json
 import pathlib